Ethiopia's ruling coalition re-elects PM Abiy Ahmed as its chair

-HAWASSA, Ethiopia (Reuters) - Ethiopia’s ruling EPRDF coalition on Friday re-elected Prime Minister Abiy Ahmed as its chairman, its chief of staff said, further anchoring the authority of the 42-year-old leader as he pushes through sweeping political and economic reforms.
+HAWASSA, Ethiopia (Reuters) - Ethiopia’s ruling EPRDF coalition on Friday extended the chairmanship of Prime Minister Abiy Ahmed, an official said, further anchoring the authority of the 42-year-old leader as he pushes through sweeping political and economic reforms.

-Abiy assumed power in April after his predecessor resigned following three years of unrest.
-Abiy “will lead the ruling party until the next congress”, his chief of staff Fitsum Arega wrote on his Twitter feed.
+Abiy took power in April after his predecessor resigned following three years of unrest.
+He will now lead the ruling coalition until the next congress, which usually takes places every two to three years.

-The re-election of Abiy, by a secret ballot at the end of the coalition’s three-day congress, was expected.
+His re-election, by a secret ballot at the end of the coalition’s three-day congress, had been expected.
+He won 176 votes out of 177, according to a tally announced by Attorney General Berhanu Tsegaye, who is also a member of the coalition.
+The congress also re-elected Demeke Mekonnen as Abiy’s deputy.

+After the results were announced, delegates - many of them sporting scarves and shirts emblazoned with ruling party slogans - gave Abiy a round of applause, according to a Reuters journalist who attended the vote.

-Six months ago Abiy took the helm of the once Marxist-Leninist EPRDF at a moment of crisis for the coalition that has ruled Ethiopia with an iron fist since toppling a military regime and taking power in 1991.
+Six months ago, the former army officer took the helm of the once Marxist-Leninist EPRDF at a moment of crisis for the coalition that has ruled Ethiopia with an iron fist since toppling a military regime and taking power in 1991.

-The changes that he has introduced since taking office include making peace with arch-foe Eritrea, freeing political prisoners, pledging to open up the state-controlled economy and promising to overhaul the security services.
+The changes that he has presided over include making peace with arch-foe Eritrea, freeing political prisoners, pledging to open up the state-controlled economy and promising to overhaul the security services.

 There has also been a surge in violence along ethnic lines since he came to power, however.